Woman wearing a hijab or tudung, and glasses smiling

 Consider the fiscal year

+To ensure your request can be processed, two or three months before the end of the fiscal year is ideal.
 During this crucial period, many department heads are making budget plans for the upcoming year – so if you time it just right, your request could be considered during that time.

 Asking the human resources manager about when salary increases are approved is also a smart move – they will be able to tell you if there’s an optimal time for submitting your request.